DERHAEUPTLING/contao-immobilienscout24-import-bundle/README.md

     this one account and `--dry-run` to only see what would be updated without persisting the changes.

- 4. Add one or more Immoscout24 modules in your theme and use it your frontend:
+ 4. Add one or more Immoscout24 modules in your theme and use it the frontend:
     - The **Real estate list** displays a list of real estate objects.
 If you want to generate a teaser list with 'read more' links, make sure to specify a 'jump to' page with the appropriate reader.